 Council manages a large and diverse environmental reserve network which plays an important role in protecting the region's native wildlife and natural beauty.
-The council reserve network includes three environmental visitor and education centres and 131 kms of public trails.
+The council reserve network includes three environmental visitor and education centres and over 131 km of public trails.
 Most reserves are accessible for the community to enjoy.

-There are over 547 environmental reserves ranging in size from less than 1 hectare up to 333 hectare and located throughout all six catchments - Pumicestone, Stanley, Mooloolah, Maroochy, Noosa, and Mary.
+There are over 682 environmental reserves ranging in size from less than 1 hectare up to 333 hectares and located throughout all six catchments - Pumicestone, Stanley, Mooloolah, Maroochy, Noosa, and Mary.
 This represents approximately 11% of the Sunshine Coast protected area estate.

 - Protecting ecosystem service, resilience, and livelihood benefits

 - Building knowledge